WilliamWoha/csjournal/docs/Semester2/OOP/Topic11.rst

 | In this specific scenario there's 3 Circle Objects being made within the Scope of ``void func()``, and when that Scope (Meaning when the function) ends, the Object is being destroyed.
 In the overall code, however, there's four Destructors being called, because ``c2`` is being made in ``int main()``, and when ``int main()`` ends, that Object is also destroyed.
 |
 | So it's super similar to a Constructor where the function is called automatically, it has no return type, and it can have Out-Of-Line declaration.
 However it's super different in the sense that it's meant to 'Destruct' the object, it's only called when the Object is being destroyed, it can't take any parameters, and there can only be one Destructor.
-Here's the code for it:
+You also always want to set this to ``public``.
+Here's the syntax for it:

 .. code-block:: c++
    :linenos: